 This article mainly takes reference of the Official tutorial and summarizes, explains the important points.

-and implement its forward / backward function, we can use this operator with other PyTorch built-in operators together.
-The operators defined by torch.autograd.Function
+By defining an operator with torch.autograd.Function and implement its forward / backward function, we can use this operator with other PyTorch built-in operators together.
+The operators defined by torch.autograd.Function can be automatically back-propagated.

-As mentioned in the tutorial, we should use the torch.autograd.Function
+As mentioned in the tutorial, we should use the torch.autograd.Function in the following scenes:

 - The computation is from other libraries, so they don’t support differential natively.
 We should explicitly define its backward functions.